 Naturopathic doctors are trained in clinical sciences such as pharmacology, gastroenterology, cardiology, neurology, orthopedics, pediatrics, gynecology, psychiatry, dermatology and minor surgery, plus all aspects of diagnosis using labs, imaging (x-ray, CT, MRI, ultrasound) and physical examination.

 A naturopathic doctor completes an internship with over 1,100 hours of patient care and takes rigorous two-part board exams to become licensed or registered by a state or Canadian province.
-Some naturopathic doctors obtain board certification in the areas of oncology, endocrinology, pediatrics or other specializations.
+Some naturopathic doctors obtain board certification in the areas of oncology or pediatrics.